Skip to main content

-Quick answer: Remote bookkeeping services deliver professional financial management, including transaction recording, reconciliation, accounts payable and receivable, payroll support, and monthly reporting, through secure cloud platforms like QuickBooks Online and Xero.
-Instead of a local bookkeeper visiting your office, a virtual team manages your books from anywhere with bank-level encryption, multi-factor authentication, and automated backups.
-It typically costs $300 to $800 per month, saving 50 to 70 percent versus an in-house hire whose median wage was $47,440 in May 2023 according to the Bureau of Labor Statistics.
-Remote bookkeeping scales with your growth, gives real-time financial visibility, and lets owners replace manual admin with strategic decisions, which is why it has become the default bookkeeping model for growing companies.
+Quick answer: Remote bookkeeping services manage your transaction recording, reconciliation, accounts payable and receivable, payroll support, and monthly reporting through secure cloud platforms like QuickBooks Online and Xero.
+A virtual team handles your books from anywhere with bank-level encryption and multi-factor authentication, typically for $300 to $800 per month, well below the cost of an in-house hire.
+It scales with your growth and gives owners real-time visibility, which is why it has become the default model for growing companies.

 The Problem with Traditional Bookkeeping in Today’s Business World